the-mainspring-ai/infinitime-documentation/docs/documentation/Reports/Reports.md

 # InfiniTime Reports - Introduction

 InfiniTime
-Reports are separated into multiple categories for ease of use and accessibility as shown below.
+Reports are organized into categories for ease of use and accessibility as shown below.

 ### Accessing the Report Library